perfsonar/docs/release_candidates/4.0rc3/_sources/FAQ.txt

 =========================================================================================================================================================================================================================================================================================================================================
 **A:** Change the directory where cassandra and postgres store data.
 This is controlled through the respective tools configuration files and not esmond directly.

 For cassandra, in /etc/cassandra/conf/cassandra.yaml change the commitlog_directory, data_file_directories and saved_caches_directory to the new locations you desire.
-Restart cassandr**A:** /sbin/service cassandra restart
+Restart cassandr**A:** service cassandra restart

 For postgres, in /var/lib/pgsql/data/postgresql.conf change the data_directory to the new location.
 Restart postgres: /etc/init.d postgresql restart.